Palm Beach Center for Pelvic Health: Linda A Kiley, MD

 There are three primary types of pelvic prolapse:

 Many women are embarrassed to talk to their doctor about pelvic prolapse and the symptoms they’re experiencing.
-The team at Linda Kiley MD, Urogynecology & Advanced Pelvic Surgery has extensive experience in diagnosing and treating issues related to your pelvic area and can get you the treatment you need to improve your quality of life.
+The professionals at the Palm Beach Center for Pelvic Health have extensive experience in diagnosing and treating issues related to your pelvic area and can get you the treatment you need to improve your quality of life.

 Symptoms for pelvic prolapse vary, but you may be able to feel or see a protrusion from your vaginal opening.
 Other common symptoms include: